 The Fellows mission is to enhance and advance the academic experience and careers of the IRC students.
 The Fellows are grouped in three categories:

 1. Emmet Fellows - Internationally recognized administrators and leaders who support the IRC and are willing to interact with IRC students.

-2. Faculty Fellows - Honored UVA Professors willing to mentor a small set of IRC students (2nd or 3rd years, as coordinated by the Director of Studies) with informal meetings each semester .
+2. Professorial Fellows - Honored UVA Professors willing to mentor a small set of IRC students (2nd or 3rd years, as coordinated by the Director of Studies) with informal meetings each semester .

 3. Community Fellows - Distinguished Leaders of the university and local area who create and design academic events for IRC students each year.

 The 2013-2014 IRC Fellows are listed below with Faculty Fellows bios thereafter.